List of all articles

 Screen shots and instructions explaining how to manually configure Microsoft Outlook 2016 to send and receive email using a POP connection.

-Explains how to verify that the Outlook 2016 mail settings have been entered correctly.
+Explains how to verify that the Outlook 2016 or 2019 mail settings have been entered correctly for an IMAP account.

 This problem happens if you use an outdated tool or web browser that does not support “Server Name Indication” (SNI).

-Explains how to verify that the Outlook 2016 mail settings have been entered correctly.
+Explains how to verify that the Outlook 2016 or 2019 mail settings have been entered correctly.

 This article explains how to use a free Web design program called "Nvu" to create Web pages.